Museums

 Hours of Operation:

-Winter hours: Sept.
-16 - May 14 Thursday to Sunday 1 to 4 pm
+Winter hours: Labour day to mid May Thursday to Sunday 1 to 4 pm

 Admission by donation.

 Built as a school and convent by the Sisters of St. Ann between 1871 and 1910, this nationally designated and provincially owned historic site also features Victoria's first Catholic cathedral, built in 1858 and annexed to the school in 1886 to serve as the school's chapel.
 The building was renovated extensively between 1995 and 1997 and now features historic interiors around the beautifully restored chapel which are open for public viewing, as well as private renovated office space.
 The site also features 6.5 acres of restored park lands which are open to the public year round from dawn to dusk.
-In 2008 St. Ann's Academy is celebrating the 150th anniversary of the arrival of the Sisters of St. Ann in Victoria in 1858.
-St. Ann's Academy National Historic Site is managed by the Provincial Capital Commission.
+Outdoor bilingual interpretive signs now installed throughout the grounds are also available year-round from dawn to dusk.
+St. Ann's Academy National Historic Site is operated by Ministry of Citizen's Services.

 Back to top...